XQueryInstitute/Course-Materials/schemas/README.md

 XML Schema is a more robust standard than Document Type Definitions.
 Unlike DTDs, XML Schema can perform complex type checking on documents.
 In other words, XML Schema can verify that a date element actually contains a valid gYear.

 In fact, XQuery incorporates the types defined in the [XML Schema](http://www.w3.org/TR/xmlschema-2/).
 This is why atomic types in XQuery use the 'xs' namespace prefix.
-The 'xs' prefix is a shorthand for the namespace 'http://www.w3.org/2001/XMLSchema'.
+The 'xs' prefix is a common shorthand for the namespace 'http://www.w3.org/2001/XMLSchema'.

 A major difference between DTDs and XML Schemas is that the former uses a non-XML Syntax whereas the later uses XML syntax.
 An advantage of using XML syntax is that XML Schemas can be manipulated by XML-aware tools.
 A disadvantage is the verbosity of its XML syntax.

-XML Schemas have a reputation for being complex and difficult to understand.
+XML Schema has a reputation for being complex and difficult to understand.
 This arises, I think, from its incorporation of [object-oriented](http://en.wikipedia.org/wiki/Object-oriented_programming) concepts such as encapsulation and inheritance.

 ##Example XML Schema for Book.xml